 By the time he left Downing Street, having gone toe-to-toe with global economic meltdown and a bitter and ultimately fruitless election battle, his hair was streaked in battleship grey.

 David Cameron, who was only 43 when he became PM, was showing greying hairs within a few months.

 He said: “Human hair becomes grey – then progressively whiter – because ageing naturally lowers the amount of pigmentation in follicles.

 “This pigmentation, known as melanin, ceases to be produced by the body in sufficient amounts as we grow older.
 As this happens, new hairs appear grey, then white.

 “But it’s not just our age that affects hair colour.

 “Family genes and stress – divorce, unemployment, a high-pressure job – can all play a role.

-President Obama’s job and age – 53 – make him high risk for greying and male pattern baldness.
-The latter is the main cause of hair loss, affecting an estimated quarter of men by the age of 30 and two thirds by the age of 60.
+President Obama’s job and age – 53 – make him a high risk for greying and male pattern baldness.
+The latter is the main cause of hair loss, affecting an estimated quarter of men by the age of 30 and two-thirds by the age of 60.

 The bad news for Obama is that when he does retire in another two years – presumably to something less stressful – his hair won’t return to its original colour.